la2050/archive/_projects/2016/musicworks-connecting-music-industry-pros-to-underserved-kids-for-social-transformation.md

   inspires further action to bring about change.
 With the help of this award, we hope that in the near future, L.A. will be thought of as a model for service as much as we are known for entertainment, sports, and our weather.
+Please explain how you will define and measure success for your project.​: >- character limit)

+  L.A.
+Works has designed the following program goals and outcomes to guide our evaluation.
+These ensure we meet our overarching goal of connecting music industry professionals to after-school music program opportunities in order to (1) raise the profile of service in the community to increase the rate of volunteerism, and (2) strengthen music education for underserved youth.

+  For the volunteers, volunteer leaders, and nonprofits, L.A.
+Works will conduct post-project surveys to collect the relevant data in order to track and measure our success in achieving the desired outcomes.
+We will ask that the nonprofits provide us with quantitative data on the impact the volunteers have had on their mission and clients served.

+  We will track the following outcomes in order to measure the success of this
+  program:

+  • Number of masterclasses or collaborative concert between renowned/professional mentors and students from selected nonprofit organization.

+  • Percentage of volunteers that continue to volunteer at ongoing opportunities after participation at masterclass.

+  • Number of non-professional teaching artists serving as teaching assistants to classes, rehearsals and concerts.

+  • Funds provided by new donors to the program.

+  • Academic and social gains of youth who participate in extracurricular music program with a mentor.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - Network/relationship support
+  - Quality improvement research
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/musicworks-connecting-music-industry-pros-to-underserved-kids-for-social-transformation/skild-prod.s3.amazonaws.com/myla2050/images/custom540/1369152355741-team90.png
 organization_name: L.A.
 Works